Westworld: Video games

 A first-person shooter based on the film, titled Westworld 2000, was released in 1996.

 A mobile game was released on 2018.
 After a lawsuit by Bethesda Games accusing Warner of copying Fallout Shelter was settled, the game was shut down in 2019.

 An action game based on the TV series, titled Westworld Awakening, was released in 2019 for virtual reality headsets.

+Future Projects

+In May 2026 it was reported that Warner Brothers had hired David Koepp to write a reboot of the original Westworld movie.